siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

 * UC_2: One USB virtual serial port, one mass storage device - One virtual serial port is configured as the control channel.
 Data is made available from a mass storage device.
 Sub-cases include data channel being from (a) USB mass storage device, (b) SD card or similar off-board, serial accessed storage, (c) on-chip FLASH or EEPROM.
 Each case may assume read/write or read-only mass storage.
 This case also encompasses multiple simultaneous control channels.

 * UC_3: One USB serial port - Both control and data are "piggybacked" on the same USB port.
 This mode is used to support v8 and earlier boards and cases where 2 endpoints are not available for some reason.
-In this case only one port is supported.
+Since only one port is used this case assumes only one control channel.

 ##Functional Specifications